Award ceremony for the 2018 Dr. Michael Endres Prize to Anne-Marie Slaughter

 Join us as we honour the 2018 Laureate, Anne-Marie Slaughter, President and CEO of New America, and explore the elements of the new practice of public problem-solving.
 The prize will be awarded by jury chair Horst Köhler, former President of the Federal Republic of Germany.
 Afterwards, Kati Marton, journalist and author, and Thomas Bagger, Director of Foreign Policy, Office of the Federal President will join Slaughter in discussion, moderated by Henrik Enderlein, President, Hertie School.

-The Dr. Michael Endres Prize of the Hertie School of Governance, a 50,000-euro research prize, honours distinguished academics whose work centres on topics within the spectrum of the Hertie School’s research and teaching, and who have helped bridge academic research and policymaking.
+The Dr. Michael Endres Prize of the Hertie School, a 50,000-euro research prize, honours distinguished academics whose work centres on topics within the spectrum of the Hertie School’s research and teaching, and who have helped bridge academic research and policymaking.

 The prize is named for the long-time Chairman and current honorary Chairman of the Hertie Foundation’s Board of Trustees, Michael Endres, who was instrumental in founding the Hertie School in 2003 and who has helped guide its successful development since.

 Anne-Marie Slaughter is currently the President and CEO of New America, a think tank and civic enterprise with offices in Washington and New York.
 She is also the Bert G. Kerstetter ‘66 University Professor Emerita of Politics and International Affairs at Princeton University.
 From 2009–2011 she

 served as director of Policy Planning for the United States Department of State, the first woman to hold that position.
 Prior to her government service, Slaughter was the Dean of Princeton’s Woodrow Wilson School of Public and International Affairs from 2002–2009 and the J. Sinclair Armstrong Professor of International, Foreign, and Comparative Law at Harvard Law School from 1994-2002.